 - A licensed technician who is certified to service appliances requiring the refrigerant may purchase it if able to present proof that the proper handling equipment is being used.

-- All freon purchases must be a minimum of 20lbs.
+- All refrigerant purchases must be a minimum of 20lbs.

 - Manufacturers, wholesalers, and licensed technicians must all keep records of refrigerant gas.
 These records must contain names of purchasers, date of purchase, and quantity (in pounds) of purchase.